mPokornyETM/vs-code-wincc-oa-projects-viewer/docs/CTL_CODE_FORMATTING.md

 **Solutions**:

 1. Verify astyle.config exists in `{WinCC_OA_Install}\config\`
-2. Manually specify path in settings: `winccOAProjects.astyleConfigPath`
-3. Extension will use default formatting rules if no config found
+2. Extension will automatically use default formatting rules if no config found
+3. Check WinCC OA installation is complete

+### Project Not Found

+**Problem**: "No WinCC OA project found" error

+**Solutions**:

+1. Ensure the file is inside a registered WinCC OA project directory
+2. Register your project using the WinCC OA Projects view
+3. Refresh the projects view to update the project list
+4. Verify the project appears in the WinCC OA Projects tree

 ### Files Without Extension